OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 To coincide with The Cleaner, Abramović will be creating a new seven day performative work in collaboration with Lynsey Peisinger and the Eric Ericson International Choral Centre.
 What the piece entails is still shrouded in secrecy, but as with her oeuvre, it no doubt will transform your experience of art.

-Marina Abramović: The Cleaner at Moderna Museet, Stockholm 18 February to 21 May 2017.
+Marina Abramović: The Cleaner at Moderna Museet, ended in May 2017.